Trump expands Apple tariff threat to all smartphones

 “It would be also Samsung and anybody that makes that product, otherwise it wouldn’t be fair,” Trump told reporters in Washington, adding that the new tariffs would take effect by the “end of June.”

-While Apple designs its products in the United States, most iPhone assembly occurs in China, which remains embroiled in a trade war with the US.
+While Apple designs its products in the United States, most iPhone assembly occurs in China, which remains embroiled in a trade war with the United States.

 Apple has announced plans to shift some production to other countries, including India, but Trump said this would not satisfy his demands.

-In a post on Truth Social earlier Friday, Trump wrote that he had “long ago informed Tim Cook of Apple that I expect their iPhones that will be sold in the United States of America will be manufactured and built in the United States, not India, or anyplace else.”
+In a post on Truth Social, Trump wrote that he had “long ago informed Tim Cook of Apple that I expect their iPhones that will be sold in the United States of America will be manufactured and built in the United States, not India, or anyplace else.”

 “If that is not the case, a Tariff of at least 25 percent must be paid by Apple to the US,” he added.

-Trump’s Friday comments echoed statements he made during a trip to Qatar last week, when he urged Apple to bring iPhone production to the United States.
+Trump’s comments echoed statements he made during a trip to Qatar last week, when he urged Apple to bring iPhone production stateside.

 “I had a little problem with Tim Cook,” Trump said on May 15.